PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Fractured Khyber Dragonshard.md

 ### History

 - As a part of the ancient ritual involving the sacrifice of the Couatl, Rak Tulkesh's avatar was separated from his demi planes, exposing a vulnerability.
-- Beaten by the ancient dragons of [[The Chamber]], his aspect was sealed away in this Dragonshard.
+- Beaten by a force of ancient dragons, his material avatar was sealed away in this Dragonshard.
 - To keep it out of the hands of the [[Lords of Dust]], it was shattered, its fragments spread across the world.

 ### Powers/Abilities